Charles E W Bean, Diaries, AWM38 3DRL 606/38C/1 - Notebook - Part 6

 in earnest, at length breaks down, smashes up happy home,

-could this possibly be right?
+Could this possibly be right?

-(story of fly from Australian bush carried out to sea.)
+(Story of fly from Australian bush carried out to sea.)

-9sotry of microbe war on human race.)
+Story of microbe war on human race.

-Wh.'s opinion: 3 ^of the wont [[?]] officers in [[?]] [[?]]
-Haig, Sen. Dorreen, &
+WD.'s opinion: 3 ^ of the most [shorthand] officers in the army - Haig, Sen. Dorrien, &

 Curly Hutton.
 C. Hutton never waited an instant to make